lytinahome/NOTE-modelling-method/SVM/SVM.md

 ## Non-linear SVM with soft margin
 #### what is kernal trick?
+TBC

 #### the definitatino of kernal function and mapping function
-Given a kernal function, the choice of mapping function is not unique. kernal function should a positive definitive function
+Given a kernal function, the choice of mapping function is not unique. kernal function should a semi positive definitive function

+#### Mercer's theorem
+Any semi-positive matirx can be deemed as a kernal function.

 #### Common used kernal functions:
 + polynomial kernal function